 The Haus der Geschichte thematically presents 3,000m² of exhibitions focussing on the important aspects of Lower Austria's history in the context of Central Europe, making use of the most up-to-date methods of communication.
 A watchtower from the Iron Curtain, an escape plane and the golden treasure horde from Wiener Neustadt are just a few of the many impressive objects.

 The Haus für Natur is more than just a museum - it is also a zoo.
-As you walk past the Danube Tank and on towards the Glacier you will also encounter 40 living indigenous species of animals from catfish - Austria’s largest native fish - to green lizards and tree frogs, to grass snakes and adders.
+As you walk past the Danube Tank and on towards the high mountains you will also encounter 40 living indigenous species of animals from catfish - Austria’s largest native fish - to green lizards and tree frogs, to grass snakes and adders.

-Our exhibitions in 2020/21
+Our exhibitions in 2023

 Cities are some of the most biodiverse areas in Central Europe and are particularly important for protecting and promoting biodiversity.
 Cities are made up of a mosaic of different habitats that can provide a habitat for various plant and animal species.
 The special exhibition investigates this “urban jungle" and presents nature where you least expect it.

 Wider die Macht (Resistance) - The Art Collection of the Documentation Centre of Austrian Resistance (until 15.01.2023)

 More than 150 graphics, drawings and oil paintings of the Documentation Archive of the Austrian Resistance tell stories of resistance, war and persecution between 1934 and 1945.
 The Haus der Geschichte in St. Pölten presents these comprehensively for the first time.
 These are images of life and death in camps, of violence against opponents of the regime, Jews and the Romany, but also images of the struggle against National Socialism and Fascism.